 Ten Feet Tall - Skills that Last a Lifetime

-Ten Feet Tall aims to empower students with a variety of communication skills that contribute to school and career success.
+Ten Feet Tall is all about empowering students with a breadth of communication skills that contribute to school and career success.
 We know that excellent communication skills and qualifications give students an edge over others, making them stand out in the crowd.

 We also offer Holiday Programmes.
 Holidays are a great time to work on a specific coaching focus.
 Our school holiday programmes are fun!